mailman/mailman/README.md

 Tested on Ruby 2.1, 2.0, 1.9.3, JRuby, and Rubinius.

+### Ruby < 2.0.0

+In order to use this gem with ruby versions older then 2.0.0, you have to restrict the maildir gem to the latest supported version in your `Gemfile`:

+    gem 'maildir', '< 2.1.0'

 ## Thanks

 This project was originally sponsored by Ruby Summer of Code (2010), and